Introduction

 command bookmarks a new command in your IntelliShell library.

-non-interactive way to add new entries.
-This is particularly useful for scripting, batch-importing from other tools, or
+While commands are typically bookmarked interactively using the Ctrl+B hotkey, this command provides a non-interactive way to add new entries.
+This is particularly useful for scripting, batch-importing from other tools, or when you want to add a command without breaking your terminal flow.

 Usage